r-gg/serverless-computing/README.md

 # Main-App

 The main app image now contains `wsk` and its apihost and auth are already set to `owdev-nginx.openwhisk.svc.cluster.local` and guest credentials (`23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP`) respectively

+To download datasets to minio firstly log into minio dashboard, create access key where access key is `minioadmin1` and secret key is `minioadmin1` as well.

+Call `/setup-minio` endpoint of main-app

+Call `/download-dataset` ~ This downloads the entire MNIST dataset into the main-app pod and splits it into 50 pieces.

+Call `/upload-splits` ~ This uploads the 50 pieces into MinIO

 # Misc